 THE FOLLOWING IS A PRESS RELEASE FROM THE WASHINGTON DEPARTMENT OF FISH AND WILDLIFE

-- Alternative 2: 27,500 chinook and 29,400 coho.
-Marine areas 1, 3 and 4 would be open daily June 30-Sept.
-3, while Marine Area 2 would be open five days per week (Sunday throughThursday) June 24-Sept.
-3. This option would also have a fishery scheduled from Sept.
-29-Oct.
-14 in the La Push late-season area.
+Option 3: 22,500 chinook and 94,400 coho.
+Marine areas 1, 3, and 4 would open daily beginning June 29 while Marine Area 2 would be open five days per week (Sunday through Thursday) beginning June 16.
+There would be no late-season fishery in Marine Area 3.

-Chinook and coho quotas approved by the PFMC will be part of a comprehensive 2018 salmon-fishing package, which includes marine and freshwater fisheries throughout Puget Sound, the Columbia River and Washington’s coastal areas.
+Chinook and coho quotas approved by the PFMC will be part of a comprehensive 2019 salmon-fishing package, which includes marine and freshwater fisheries throughout Puget Sound, the Columbia River and Washington’s coastal areas.
 State and tribal co-managers are currently developing those other fisheries.